Hong-been/Linux-system-C-programming/README.md

 # Linux-system-programming
 - Socket, log-in and reservation in C
-- If you want to use this program, you should run the "MAkefile" which is in each directory
+- If you want to use this program, you should run the "Makefile" which is in each directory

 ------------------------------------------------------------------
 0. An input example(for client)